Skip to content

 No matching routes?

-If the recipient’s DRS doesn’t accept what your app can send, matchedRoutes will be empty.
-You have two options:
+If the recipient’s DRS accepts nothing that your app can send, matchedRoutes is empty.
+Tell the user.

 if (result.matchedRoutes.length === 0) {